 Boniato isn't as sweet as other sweet potatoes, and it may not be widely known, but its got quite a globe-trotting history.
 It's one of the most popular potatoes in the Caribbean islands, where it thrives and is believed to predate the Europeans who arrived there.
 Asia, however, can currently claim the largest production of bonito, thanks to the Eastern explorers who returned home with it.

 It's traveled the world and for good reason.
 Boniato is incredibly versatile, something of a cross between a white potato and a sweet potato that is popular in the U.S.

 A boniato is a tuber—a sweet potato with dry, white flesh and pink to purple skin.
 If you think that this makes it a yam, you'd be wrong.
 Yams are in an entirely separate genus, and yes, this is confusing.

-The boniato is believed to predate Europeans arriving in the Caribbean islands — it's not one of those foods introduced by marauding explorers or imported African slaves, but rather it's native to the tropical areas of the Western Hemisphere.
 The name loosely derives from "harmless" in Spanish, a significant tag.
-Spanish explorers encountered many poisonous native foods and plants when they did arrive in the islands.
-Their name for these sweet potatoes set them apart as something that could be safely ingested.
+Spanish explorers encountered many poisonous native foods and plants when they first arrived in the islands.
+Their name for these sweet potatoes distinguished them as a food that could be safely consumed.

-Depending on where you live, you might find it difficult to locate boniato in your neighborhood mega-market.
-They're mostly available in international markets that cater to Latin American and Asian populations.
-Look for tubers that are firm and without any soft spots.
+Depending on where you live, you might find it difficult to source a boniato in your neighborhood mega-market.
+It's mostly available in international grocers that cater to Latin American and Asian populations.

-The ideal storage temperature for boniato is between 45 and 50 F. The tuber's typical shelf life is up to 10 days if you keep it in a dry, cool place, but it will start losing flavor within a few days.
-This can be accelerated if you refrigerate it—better to simply tuck the potatoes in your pantry.
+The ideal storage temperature for boniato is between 45 F and 50 F. The tuber's typical shelf life is up to 10 days if you keep it in a dry, cool place, but it will start losing flavor within a few days.
+This process can be accelerated if you refrigerate it—better to simply tuck the potato in your pantry.